Out on Zzyzx Road

-Yet I was suddenly determined to see what was at the other end of the road.
+Yet I was weirdly determined to see what was at the other end of the road.
 I had come this far, and perhaps this was some sad gesture of protest and rebellion.

 I got back in the car, and continued to drive.

 Unfortunately, the road eventually turned to gravel, covered in sharp rocks.
 I had visions of the Cadillac slicing a tire open, and then what?
 It was late afternoon.
 I might not be able to walk back to I-15 by nightfall.
-I was wearing wingtips.
+I was wearing wingtips, for God’s sake.

 I saw something off in the distance – maybe buildings? – but it was a long, long way from here to there.